Investigative Trends Amid COVID-19

 As we continue through these uncertain and unprecedented times, now more than ever is it important for each and every individual to do their part in helping contribute to the overall health and safety of the world.
 For many of us this also means continuing to contribute to our professional fields in any way we can.
 For the investigative community, this outbreak has caused many delays as states and governments continue to take drastic measures to curb the spread of the coronavirus.
 However, there are also great opportunities ahead for those of us in the investigative community.

 While many across the country have made the transition to work remotely and practice social distancing, we as investigators anticipated a significant downturn in the activity level of our casework; particularly with surveillance.
-However, so far, we have seen the opposite effect.
+However, so far, we have seen the opposite effect where surveillance is permitted.
 Many Claimants have been displaying high levels of activity, including shopping, doing chores and other activities around the house.
 Many appear to be carrying on much as they would before.
 While during these uncertain times we have had many Clients put various field-related cases on hold; surveillance may be an exception for the time being.
 We recommend reviewing your case files, checking in with your Clients and coming to a mutual agreement on how to proceed forward.

 Another unique trend we are experiencing is an uptick in the levels of social media activity in several cases.
 While Claimants are self-quarantining and social distancing, many are more active than ever on social media.
 This provides a great opportunity to gather evidence as to the types and extent of their current activities.
 It is human nature to need to interact with those around you, and in times such as this, social media provides this platform.
 We would highly recommend to all investigators to continue to monitor the social media activity of your Claimants for information which may be relevant to your case.